top of page

 Overview

-• Build proficiency in backpacking, including trail navigation, gear management, and wilderness safety.
+Build confidence in backpacking skills, including trail navigation, gear management, and wilderness safety — using the backcountry as both classroom and teacher.

 Who Should Attend